CLICK ON IMAGE TO ENLARGE:

 The leaf pickup, also called the green waste, targets plant waste produced by your fall garden and lawn clean-ups.

-The green waste collection is every other Monday starting on May 6, 2019.
+The green waste collection is every other Wednesday from May to November.

 - Green waste

 - Garden waste

 - Grass and leaves